Glaucoma

 Treatment

 Lowering IOP can be done by one of 3 methods: medication, laser and surgery.
 Because of increased risks, traditional glaucoma surgery is reserved for patients in whom glaucoma is worsening despite maximal medical treatment.
 Therefore, this discussion will focus on treatment using medications and/or laser.
 Although oral medications are available to treat glaucoma, bothersome side effects usually limit their use, so most glaucoma medications today are topical in the form of eye drops.
 These drops either reduce aqueous production, increase aqueous drainage or both.
-There are several different families of medicated eye drops, but just like medications for blood pressure control, each type of eye drop needs to be applied at least once daily and sometimes up to 3 times daily to keep the eye pressure controlled.
+There are several different families of medicated eye drops, but just like medications for blood pressure control, each type of eye drop needs to be applied at least once daily and sometimes up to 3 times daily to keep the IOP controlled.

 It is not uncommon for patients to develop both cataracts and glaucoma, especially later in life.
-In addition to the use of medications and SLT to lower intraocular pressure as discussed above, patients can now consider treatment with an Hydrus Stent at the time of cataract surgery.
+In addition to the use of medications and SLT to lower intraocular pressure as discussed above, patients can now consider Minimally Invasive Glaucoma Surgery (or MIGS) at the time of cataract surgery.
 Unlike traditional glaucoma surgery, the natural wall of the eye is not violated (except for the microscopic cataract surgery incision), so the long term risks of infection and hypotony (meaning the eye pressure dropping too low) is no higher than cataract surgery alone.
-Click here to learn more about the Hydrus Stent.
+Based on your unique circumstances and eye anatomy, your doctor may recommend one of several microstents (such as the iStent or Hydrus), Ab Interno Canaloplasty (ABiC), and/or Gonioscopy-Assisted Transluminal Trabeculotomy (GATT), all of which are various types of MIGS.
+Please watch the video below to learn more about MIGS.

 Narrow Angle Glaucoma and Angle Closure Glaucoma